programmer-saeed/programmer-saeed/README.md

 💡 I like to explore new technologies and develop software solutions and quick hacks.

-🎓 I'm currently studying Computer Science and Engineering.
+🎓 I'm currently studying for a B.Sc in Computer Science& Engineering (CSE) at the National University Of Bangladesh.

 🌱 I'm on track to learning more about Data Science and Artificial Intelligence.